 Individuals who have been disabled should apply for SSI or SSD immediately so that they can get benefits for the duration of their disability.
 Though individuals can apply on their own behalf, it is highly recommended that those seeking Social Security Disability payments get a qualified attorney to help with the application process.
 Denied claims are not unusual, and statistics show that claimants who have a Social Security Disability lawyer are much more likely to file their applications properly and prevail on appeal.

-If you're dealing with a pending or denied SSI or SSD claim, you have an ally in Wingate, Russotti, Shapiro & Halperin, LLP.
+If you're dealing with a pending or denied SSI or SSD claim, you have an ally in Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 Our experienced New York Social Security Disability denial attorneys have a successful record of helping disabled claimants get the financial support they deserve.
 Our services are professional, personalized, and delivered with attention to detail and the utmost compassion for your special needs.
 Interested in speaking to a New York Social Security Disability lawyer about your case?
 Call us at (212) 986-7353 for a free consultation today.